-I have worked as a project manager in the oil and gas industry for the last 5 years.
-I have managed projects across the sector, working in downstream, midstream, and upstream oil.
-I have some exposure to CSG and tight gas surface facilities.
+I have worked as a project manager in the oil and gas industry for the last five years.
+I have managed projects across the sector, operating in downstream, midstream, and upstream oil.

-.Bert started his business career at IBM working in the areas of product planning and pricing after completing military service Bert worked for IBM in the late 1960's and early 1970's before he took as a post as head of sales and marketing for Memorex Telex and worked there for most of the 1970's until he joined Raytheon Data Systems in a similar capacity in the 1980's.
+Bert Hochfeld is a convicted felon and former hedge fund manager.
+He was convicted of mis-appropriating funds from his hedge fund in 2012. .Bert started his business career at IBM working in the areas of product planning and pricing after completing military service Bert worked for IBM in the late 1960's and early 1970's before he took as a post as head of sales and marketing for Memorex Telex and worked there for most of the 1970's until he joined Raytheon Data Systems in a similar capacity in the 1980's.
 Bert briefly became a real estate developer in the Boston area before joining BMC Software as a product planning director in the late 1980's and early 1990's.
 Subsequent to that he entered the brokerage business where he became an enterprise software analyst, first at Louis Nicoud and then at Josephthal.&; Co.
-After Josephthal closed Bert started my own independent research consultancy specializing in enterprise software, storage and IT outsourcing.
+After Josephthal closed Bert started his own independent research consultancy specializing in enterprise software, storage and IT outsourcing.
 Bert also ran a small hedge fund.
 After his arrest and conviction, Bert closed both of those ventures and have been on a sabbatical the past few years.
-Bert currently manage my own money and those of a few close friends.
+Bert currently manage his own money and those of a few close friends.
 All of these investments are in tech and we also take positions in small start-up ventures. ..

 Arnbjorn Ingimundarson, CFA, looks for opportunities in all asset classes and all sectors, domestic and international.
 His main approach is based on value investing in the spirit of Benjamin Graham, while making use of any method and instrument as his disposal, including options and technical analysis.